Hypercontractivity for Markov Semigroups: Introduction

 \section{Introduction}

-The first aim for this paper is to give a unified setting for strong contractivity properties of Markov semi-group to be satisfied with respect to suitable family of Luxembourg norms in Orlicz spaces.
+The first aim of this paper is to give a unified setting for strong contractivity properties of Markov semi-group to be satisfied with respect to suitable family of Luxembourg norms in Orlicz spaces.

 Initiated by Nelson in the late sixties \cite{nelson1,nelson2,nelson3} in quantum field theory, the notion of hypercontractivity of the Ornstein-Ulhenbeck process was put in light by Gross' seminal work \cite{gross}.
 One of the main observation of Gross is that hypercontractivity is equivalent to the so called log-Sobolev inequality.
-See also \cite{federbush,stam} for earlier paper on related topic.
+See also \cite{federbush,stam} for earlier papers on related topic.

-More precisely, let $\gamma_n$ be the standard Gaussian measure on $\mathbb{R}^n$.
-Then the Ornstein-Uhlenbeck semi-group $(P_t)_{t \geq 0}$, whose infinitesimal generator is $L:=\Delta - x \cdot \nabla$ (with the dot sign standing for the Euclidean scalar product), is reversible with respect to $\gamma_n$ and satisfies the following remarkable \emph{hypercontractivity property}: for any $f \colon \mathbb{R}^n \to \mathbb{R}$ smooth enough it holds
+More precisely, let $\gamma _{n}$ be the standard Gaussian measure on $\mathbb{R}^{n}$.
+Then the Ornstein-Uhlenbeck semi-group $(P_{t})_{t \geq 0}$, whose infinitesimal generator is $L:=\Delta - x \cdot \nabla $ (with the dot sign standing for the Euclidean scalar product), is reversible with respect to $\gamma _{n}$ and satisfies the following remarkable \emph{hypercontractivity property}: for any $f \colon \mathbb{R}^{n} \to \mathbb{R}$ smooth enough it holds

-where $q(t)=1+(q(0)-1)e^{2t}$, $q(0) \geq 1$, and $\|g \|_p^p := \int |g|^p d\gamma_n$, $p \geq 1$.
-Such a contraction property is equivalent \cite{gross} to the following log-Sobolev inequality: for any $f \colon \mathbb{R}^n \to \mathbb{R}$ smooth enough, it holds
+where $q(t)=1+(q(0)-1)e^{2t}$, $q(0) \geq 1$, and $\|g \|_{p}^{p} := \int |g|^{p} d\gamma _{n}$, $p \geq 1$.
+Such a contraction property is equivalent \cite{gross} to the following log-Sobolev inequality: for any $f \colon \mathbb{R}^{n} \to \mathbb{R}$ smooth enough, it holds